Home

 All about Basaltic Trachyandesite and Oolite Properties

 Know all about Basaltic Trachyandesite and Oolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basaltic Trachyandesite belongs to Igneous Rocks while Oolite belongs to Sedimentary Rocks.Texture of Basaltic Trachyandesite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Oolite is Clastic or Non-Clastic.
 Basaltic Trachyandesite appears Dull and Soft and Oolite appears Rounded and Rough.
-The luster of Basaltic Trachyandesite is not available while that of Oolite is pearly to shiny.
+The luster of Basaltic Trachyandesite is while that of Oolite is pearly to shiny.
 Basaltic Trachyandesite is available in black, brown, light to dark grey colors whereas Oolite is available in black, blue, brown, cream, green, grey, pink, red, silver, white, yellow colors.
 The commercial uses of Basaltic Trachyandesite are an oil and gas reservoir, commemorative tablets, creating artwork and that of Oolite are creating artwork, jewelry, used in aquariums.

 Compare Igneous Rocks